 Figure Captions

 Figure 1.
 Faga'alu watershed showing the UPPER (undisturbed) and LOWER (human-disturbed) subwatersheds.
 The LOWER subwatershed drains areas between FG1 and FG3, and is further subdivided into the LOWER_QUARRY containing the quarry (between FG1 and FG2) and the LOWER_VILLAGE containing the village areas (between FG2 and FG3).
 The TOTAL watershed includes all subwatersheds draining to FG3.
 The Administrative watershed boundary for government jurisdiction is outlined by the dotted grey line.
-Blue pentagons in the UPPER watershed show the location of abandoned water supply reservoirs (see Appendix 1 for full description).
+Blue pentagons in the UPPER watershed show the location of abandoned water supply reservoirs (see Appendix A for full description).
 Barometer locations at NSTP6 and TULA are shown in top-right.

 Figure 2.
 Photos of the aggregate quarry in Faga'alu in 2012, 2013, and 2014.
 Pictures a-b show vegetation overgrowth during the period of study from 2012-2014, and the location of the groundwater diversion that was installed in 2012.
 Pictures c-d show that haul roads were covered in gravel in 2013.
 Photos: Messina